Battle of Feldkirch: Outbreak of war

-French aggression in Switzerland, Ottoman Egypt, Holland, Malta, the Kingdom of Piedmont and the Papal States caused the formation of the Second Coalition against her.
+French aggression in Switzerland, Ottoman Egypt, Holland, Malta, the Kingdom of Piedmont-Sardinia and the Papal States caused the formation of the Second Coalition against her.
 The United Kingdom soon brought Austria, the Russian Empire, the Kingdom of Naples, the Kingdom of Portugal and Ottoman Turkey into the Coalition.
 Attacking early, King Ferdinand IV of Naples briefly drove the French from Rome in November 1798.
-However, a French army under Jean Étienne Championnet soon routed the hapless Neapolitan army and by 23 January 1799 had conquered Naples, forcing Ferdinand to flee to Sicily.
+However, a French army under Jean Étienne Championnet soon routed the Neapolitan army and by 23 January 1799 had conquered Naples, forcing Ferdinand to flee to Sicily.

 By this time it was obvious to the French Directory that war was imminent and 200,000 conscripts were called up.
 Aside from Bonaparte's forces in Egypt, the French were divided into five poorly-equipped armies.
 Masséna was in Switzerland with 30,000 men, Brune defended Holland with over 20,000 soldiers, Jean-Baptiste Jourdan held Alsace with 37,000 troops, Barthélemy Louis Joseph Schérer had 58,000 men in northern Italy and Jacques MacDonald (who succeeded Championnet) counted 30,000 soldiers in central and southern Italy.
 In addition, there was a reserve force commanded by Jean-Baptiste Bernadotte threatening Mannheim and Philippsburg.
 The Directory ordered Masséna to seize the Vorarlberg and Graubünden (Grisons, Rhätien) and advance on the County of Tyrol.
 Jourdan was instructed to cross the Rhine River, transit the Black Forest and link its right wing with Masséna's left.
 Schérer was directed to link with Masséna's right while resisting the Austrians near Verona.
 The Austrians had 75,000 men in northern Italy under Paul Kray, 18,000 troops in the Tyrol led by Count Heinrich von Bellegarde, 26,000 soldiers in the Vorarlberg and Graubünden under Friedrich Freiherr von Hotze and 80,000 men led by Archduke Charles, Duke of Teschen on the Lech River in southern Germany.